 Latin American & Latinx Resources

-Databases specific to Latin America and Hispanic culture:
+Resources specific to Latin America and Hispanic culture:

 Provides full-text scholarly journals in the social sciences and humanities for interdisciplinary study of Hispanic and Latin America, and the Caribbean Basin.
 Includes titles indexed in HAPI featuring Spanish, Portuguese and English language content.